McWhity/sense/joss_paper/paper.md

 # Statement of need
 <!-- Copy from documentation text block -->
-Over the last decades several different (empirical to physical based) RT models in the active microwave domain were developed, tested and further modified.
-But a easy usable framework combing the most common microwave RT models (simulating backscatter response of active microwave sensors) is missing.
-Thus, every researcher has to produce their own code implementation from the original source.
-This python framework shall serve as a first attempt to combine most common active microwave related RT models in a modular way.
-Thus, surface and volume scattering models can be easily exchanged by each other.
-Such a modular framework reveals an opportunity to easily plug and play with different RT model combinations for different research questions and use cases.
-SenSE, facilitates the application of RT models, especially for comparative analysis.
-In time, the framework is expected to grow, thus including more and more RT models (e.g., passive microwave domain) and sublimentary functions (e.g., more dielectric mixing models).
+Over the last several decades, various (empirical to physically based) RT models in the active microwave domain have been developed, tested, and further modified.
+However, an easy-to-use framework combining the most common microwave RT models (simulating backscatter responses of active microwave sensors) is lacking.
+Thus, every researcher must produce their own code implementation from the original source.
+This Python framework aims to serve as a first attempt to combine the most common active microwave-related RT models in a modular way.
+As a result, surface and volume scattering models can be easily exchanged with one another.
+Such a modular framework provides an opportunity to easily plug and play with different RT model combinations for various research questions and use cases.
+SenSE facilitates the application of RT models, especially for comparative analysis.
+Over time, the framework is expected to grow, incorporating more RT models (e.g., passive microwave domain) and supplementary functions (e.g., more dielectric mixing models).

 # Applications
 The Python framework was employed within the EU-sponsored MULTIPLY Project (https://cordis.europa.eu/project/id/687320).
-Furthermore, the implementation of RT models in SenSE played a crucial role in the analysis conducted for several publications [@weis_evaluation_2020;@weis_sentinel-1_2021;@weis_rtm-based_2024].
+Furthermore, the implementation of RT models in SenSE played a crucial role in the analysis conducted for several publications [@weis_evaluation_2020; @weis_sentinel-1_2021; @weis_rtm-based_2024].
-Additionally, functionalities of SenSE are planned to be utilized in Project 2 - Remote Sensing of Vegetation Canopy Properties: States & Spatio-temporal Dynamics - of the Land Atmosphere Feedback Initiative (LAFI) (https://www.lafi-dfg.de/p-2).
+Additionally, the functionalities of SenSE are planned to be utilized in Project 2 - Remote Sensing of Vegetation Canopy Properties: States & Spatio-temporal Dynamics of the Land Atmosphere Feedback Initiative (LAFI) (https://www.lafi-dfg.de/p-2).
 Further collaboration with researchers in the field of vegetation optical depths in forest areas is ongoing.
-Consequently, the functionality of SenSE will continue to be used, and further extensions of SenSE are to be expected.
+Consequently, the functionality of SenSE will continue to be used, and further extensions of SenSE are anticipated.

 # Other available software scripts (Ulaby and Long code library)
 Ulaby and Long [@ulaby_microwave_2014] authored an extensive book on the fundamentals of microwave remote sensing, including a wealth of MATLAB codes for demonstration purposes.
-However, these MATLAB codes consist of individual snippets from different RT models, making it challenging to interchange combinations of RT models.
+However, these MATLAB codes consist of individual snippets from different RT models, which makes it challenging to interchange combinations of RT models.
 While the interactive version of the MATLAB codes is effective for demonstration, it does not support processing large datasets.
-The limitations of the MATLAB approach are addressed in SenSE through practical examples provided in various Jupyter notebooks.
+SenSE addresses the limitations of the MATLAB approach through practical examples provided in various Jupyter notebooks.

 # Acknowledgements